CygnaLabsCorp/terraform-provider-ipcontrol/docs/resources/ipcontrol_address.md

 ## Overview

-The resource manages device configurations with comprehensive network and interface settings.
+The `ipcontrol_address` resource manages device configurations with comprehensive network and interface settings.

 ## Parameters